nodejs/build/GOVERNANCE.md

-Once approved by the working group and existing working group admins, one of the existing working group admins can then add the new individual to the github admin team for the working group (e.g. benchmarking-admins).
+Once approved by the working group and existing working group admins, one of the existing working group admins can then add the new individual to the Github admin team for the working group (e.g. benchmarking-admins).

 ### Consensus Seeking Process